iptch/kubernetes-hands-on/instructions/Lab3.md

 ### 3. Conditionals

-Create a boolean value in the values.yaml whether the redis-slave should be used or not (set it to `true`).
+Create a boolean value in the values.yaml whether the redis-slave should be deployed or not (set it to `true`).

 <details><summary>solution</summary><p>